dmotz/trystero/README.md

     name.
 A custom password must match between any peers in the room for them to connect.
 See [encryption](#encryption) for more details.

+  - `relayUrls` - **(optional, 🌊 BitTorrent, 🐦 Nostr, 📡 MQTT only)** Custom
+    list of URLs for the strategy to use to bootstrap P2P connections.
+These would be BitTorrent trackers, Nostr relays, and MQTT brokers, respectively.
+    They must support secure WebSocket connections.

+  - `relayRedundancy` - **(optional, 🌊 BitTorrent, 🐦 Nostr, 📡 MQTT only)**
+    Integer specifying how many torrent trackers to connect to simultaneously in case some fail.
+Passing a `relayUrls` option will cause this option to be ignored as the entire list will be used.

   - `rtcConfig` - **(optional)** Specifies a custom [`RTCConfiguration`](https://developer.mozilla.org/en-US/docs/Web/API/RTCConfiguration)
     for all peer connections.